aspose-total-cloud/Aspose.Total-Products/total/en/cpp/conversion/dotx-to-docm/_index.md

----title: Convert Word to DOCM, DOTX to DOCM FREE Converter or CPP SDKdescription: Free Conversion of DOTX to DOCM by using CPP Cloud APIs & SDKs.
+---title: Convert Word to DOCM, DOTX to DOCM FREE Converter or C++ SDKdescription: Free Conversion of DOTX to DOCM by using C++ Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---